andre-st/amazon-wishless/README.md

 - Python 2.7.16
 - Scrapy 1.7.3 (web crawling framework)
 - lxml (XML library)
-- pip (package installer for Python) to install dependencies:
+- pip (package installer for Python) to install dependencies (pip is usually available in the package manager of your Linux distribution)
-	`$ pip install scrapy lxml`
-	(pip is usually available in your package manager)

 ## Getting started